qualiaa/acpi-brightness/README.md

 With `TARGET` %, alter brightness.
 If `--time` is set, fade over `TIME` seconds.
-If `--block` is also specified, subsequent attempts to change brightness will fail until this invocation is finished.
+If `--block` is also specified, subsequent attempts to change brightness will fail until this invocation is finished. `--force` can be used to ignore previously `--blocking` invocations.

 `COND` is either `inc`[rement] or `dec`[rement] -- if decrement is specified, but `TARGET` is brighter than the current brightness, there will be no change.